Nourish - What’s The Difference Between Probiotics and Prebiotics?

 Signs of Imbalance in the Gut

-All matter of things can cause an imbalance in the good bacteria levels in the gut.
-This may be from travel, stress, antibiotics, a change of diet, a diet high in sugar or low in fibre, or too much processed food.
+All matter of things causes an imbalance in the good bacteria levels in the gut.
+We know that travel, stress, antibiotics, a parasite or virus, a change of diet, a diet high in sugar or low in fibre, or too much-processed food are big culprits.

 These imbalances in the levels of good bacteria in the gut can compromise our health, resulting in:

 - gas or bloating (particularly if it’s occurring regularly and/or is painful)

 - thrush and/or Candida Overgrowth

 - lowered immunity